 “If you’re in the age zone for cardiovascular disease or have known cardiovascular disease, ignoring your periodontal disease can actually be dangerous and may increase your risk for a heart attack,” says lead study author Dr. Thomas Van Dyke, the senior member of staff at the Forsyth Institute.

-The researchers have published their findings in the Journal of Periodontology.
+The researchers have published their findings in the

 For their study, the team reviewed PET and CT scans of 304 individuals for signs of inflammation associated with gum disease and inflammation in the arteries.